This from Galley Cat;

 Below, we’ve collected three of her arguments from the essay.
 Blackburne (pictured, via) studies neuroscience at MIT and writes YA fantasy fiction in her spare time.
 She runs two blogs; one to study the art of writing and one for her academic career.

-2. “Time spent on the blog is time spent away from something else: writing another book, contacting book clubs, taking a part-time job and investing that money in advertising or a publicist.”
+1. Blogging is better for nonfiction writers because they share their expertise for a specific audience; connecting with that audience could potentially help sales.2.
+“Time spent on the blog is time spent away from something else: writing another book, contacting book clubs, taking a part-time job and investing that money in advertising or a publicist.”

 3. Blogging novelist often focus on the art of writing instead of their own readers, creating “a never-ending writing conference.”
 While that helps in “forming friendships, professional development, and learning your craft,” it doesn’t necessarily boost book sales.